 Getting There & Getting Home:

 Arrive in Ushuaia on Day 1, no later than 4 p.m.
 Boarding is between 3 p.m. and 4 p.m.
 Boarding will close at 4 p.m.
 A tight time-schedule connection with an Antarctic expedition is not recommended.
-Therefore, we strongly suggest that a flexible air ticket be held for your journey home, and in any case not to book a flight on the same day as the return flight from Antarctica.
+Therefore, it is strongly recommended that a flexible air ticket be held for your journey home.
+In addition, we strongly advise against booking a departing flight on the same day as the return flight from Antarctica.

 The 70 passenger BAE 146-200 was manufactured in the United Kingdom by British Aerospace and is equipped with 4 turbofan Honeywell engines.
 It is a high-wing aircraft with very short runway requirements which makes it particularly suited for this kind of destination.
 It is operated by Aerovías DAP, which has more than 20 years of experience of flying in Patagonia and Antarctica.

 Due to the limited carrying capacity of the aircraft, participants in the Antarctica Fly and Cruise program can only carry 20 kg/44 lb of personal luggage, including carry-on.
 This weight restriction is enforced strictly.
 Note that hand luggage will be weighed as well as checked baggage.
 Softsided luggage is recommended.